 In the above example, I placed the formula in Column B. However, you can also add more columns to show various stages.
 This often helps when learning a nested formula.
 In the screen snap below, my formula is in Column F.

-If you prefer word problems, think of it this way.
+If you prefer word problems, think of the formula this way.
 If the cell is empty, make the word count = 0.
 Otherwise, remove the extra spaces and count the characters in the cell.
-Hold that value as “A.” Now, remove all spaces in that cell and count the characters again.
-Hold that value as “B.” Your word count is (A-B) + 1.
+Store that value as “A.” Now, remove all spaces in that cell and count the characters again.
+Store that value as “B.” Your word count is (A-B) + 1.

 “Sample example text” = LEN count of 19.
 This is your “A.”